Art-A-Hack/art-a-hack.github.io/app/_teams/2016/superficial-substantive.md

  - name     : "Linda Raftree"
 ---

 Why do so many well-intentioned Western efforts to solve African crises fail?
-It’s because organizers often have superficial understandings deep problems.
+It’s because organizers often have superficial understandings of deep problems.

 That’s the view explored by the “Superficial / Substantive” team during the Art-A-Hack 2016 season.
 On the team were two [tech for development](https://en.wikipedia.org/wiki/Information_and_communication_technologies_for_development) experts, Mala Kumar and Linda Raftree, alongside creative technologists Allie Quintano and Leonardo Malave.